Kerplunk (album): Commercial performance and accolades

 Kerplunk sold 10,000 copies on its first day of release, becoming one of the biggest-selling releases for Lookout Records.
 Operation Ivy's debut Energy (1989) had been the label's biggest seller up to that point and took a year to shift 2,000 copies by comparison.
 At the end of 1992, another 20,000 copies had been sold, and in turn, increased sales of 39/Smooth.
 Gaar said the tours in support of the album aided its sales; the recording contract the band had with Lookout meant they took 60% of the profits on their releases.
 The following success of Dookie helped Lookout Records push sales of Kerplunk and the 1,039/Smoothed Out Slappy Hours (1991) compilation, with Kerplunk topping the Billboard Top Pop Catalog Albums chart and being certified platinum in the US.
 In the UK, it went gold in 2013.
 As of January 2017, the album has sold four million copies worldwide.

 Publications have ranked the album towards the higher to middle ends of the band's discography: number three by IGN; number four by Consequence; number five by Louder and Stereogum; number six by Kerrang! and Paste.
 Rolling Stone included the album at number 29 on their list of the 50 best pop-punk albums, while Blender ranked the album number 47 on their list of the best 100 indie rock albums.
+Rock Sound placed Kerplunk at number 27 on a list of The Best 100 Pop-Punk Albums.

 Songs off the album have appeared on best-of lists for Green Day tracks: Cleveland and PopMatters with "2000 Light Years Away".
-Consequence with "Christie Rd."; Far Out with "One of My Lies"; Kerrang! with "Who Wrote Holden Caulfield?".
+Consequence with "Christie Rd."; Kerrang! with "Who Wrote Holden Caulfield?".
 Chris Carrabba of Dashboard Confessional has expressed admiration for the album.
 The tribute album A Different Shade of Green: A Green Day Tribute, issued in 2003, included covers of "2000 Light Years Away" and "Christie Rd.".
 To coincide with the 31st anniversary of Kerplunk, bands from Argentina and Brazil covered the entire album under the title Green Day – A South American Tribute to 31 Years of Kerplunk (2022).

 Track listing

-All lyrics by Billie Joe Armstrong, except "Dominated Love Slave" by Tré Cool.
+All lyrics by Billie Joe Armstrong, except "Dominated Love Slave" by Tré Cool and "My Generation" by Pete Townshend.
 All music by Green Day, except "2000 Light Years Away" by Green Day, Jesse Michaels, Pete Rypins and Dave E.C.